kubernetes-retired/contrib/images/nginx-slim/README.md

-nginx 1.9.x base image using alpine linux
+nginx 1.10.x base image using [ubuntu-slim](https://github.com/kubernetes/contrib/tree/master/images/ubuntu-slim)

 nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server.